Direct data-driven control of LTV systems: Conclusion

 \section{Conclusion}

-A model-free, data-driven representation of closed-loop LTV systems under state feedback has been introduced and subsequently used to design feedback controllers ensuring that the resulting closed-loop trajectories satisfy certain boundedness, performance and robustness criteria via the formulation of convex feasibility/optimisation problems involving data-dependent LMIs.
+A model-free, data-driven representation of closed-loop LTV systems under state feedback has been employed to design feedback controllers ensuring that the resulting closed-loop trajectories satisfy certain boundedness, performance and robustness criteria via the formulation of convex feasibility/optimisation problems involving data-dependent LMIs.
 Both the noise-free case and the case in which the data and the system are affected by process and measurement noise have been considered.
-Special insights have also been provided for the special case of periodically time-varying systems.
-The efficacy of the proposed data-based methods have been demonstrated via an illustrative numerical example and an example involving a voltage source converter.
+Special insights have also been provided for the case of periodically time-varying systems.